-Kew Green Hotels are cooking up a storm with their new “Chef School” apprenticeship scheme – due to be rolled out for the first time in September 2018.
+Kew Green Hotels are cooking up a storm with their new “Chef School” apprenticeship scheme.

 As a new initiative for the estate, the team at Kew Green are invested in ensuring the scheme is one that creates future leaders within the culinary industry, through collaborating with schools, academies, colleges and NEET institutions to further inspire a future generation of budding Chefs not only onto their scheme, but into the wider industry.

 “The introduction of the apprenticeship levy has provided us with an opportunity to really begin to unlock the potential of young people and succession plan of create future leaders within Kew Green.
 We are aware that we have a bigger role to play in the education of young people and we have worked tirelessly to ensure our programme has been developed with the learner at the forefront of our programme.”
 Ian Byrne, Talent Development Manager.

 Kew Green Hotels are an industry leading, rapidly expanding Hotel owner and operator, who offer careers across a range of international brands inclusive of IHG – Holiday Inn and Express and Crowne Plaza, Hilton, Marriott and various independent hotels.
 Not too dissimilar from those across the Hospitality industry, Kew Green is anticipating the worsening skills gap and see their Chef School programme, alongside companywide employer branding initiatives – including a new employee centric careers site, and a new, candidate centric application process as a means to address the shortage of talent in the industry and remain competitive in the war for talent.